freetalk-fun/devtalk/docs/notebook/soft-skills/work-hard-vs-smart.md

 ## How to Get It Right

-Learning to make a good plan is difficult.
+Learning to do all this is difficult.
 It takes practice.

-It is a skill-set unto itself, just like writing, playing a sport, software engineering, music, and beyond.
+Furthermore, planning is a skillset unto itself, just like writing, playing a sport, software engineering, music, and beyond.
 You can't get better by simply watching or reading about how to do these things.
 You need guided practice.

 If you're interested in learning how to make plans, I made a Udemy course on this topic in 2021.
 The content is targeted towards English language learners.
 For years, students always asked me, "How can I improve my English?".
 One day, I realized students have no idea how to make a plan.
 So I created a system to help my students help themselves.

-The system still applies for any kind of plan, not just improving English.
-If you'd like to improve, I suggest you take my course: [Learn English FAST!
+The system applies for any kind of plan, not just improving English.
+If you'd like to get better at planning, I suggest you take my course: [Learn English FAST!
 How to Make a Plan](https://www.udemy.com/course/learn-english-faster-how-to-make-a-plan/?referralCode=4E68EE654F252BD53D56).

 It's fun and funny!
 And you'll learn a lot.